Types of network devices to use when you build a network

 Here's a list of the more commonly available options to configure on a managed switch.
 Keep in mind that switch manufacturers might offer different configuration options.

-• MAC address filtering: Control which network devices can be used or have access through the switch.
+MAC address filtering Control by which network devices gain access through the switch.

 There are two subtypes of managed switches: